ledamint-IO/anchor-22/docs/src/getting-started/publishing.md

    the `address` of the program to verify.

 ::: tip
-When defining program in `[programs.mainnet]`, make sure the safecoin provided matches the **lib** safecoin for your program, which is defined by your program's Cargo.toml.
+When defining program in `[programs.mainnet]`, make sure the name provided matches the **lib** name for your program, which is defined by your program's Cargo.toml.
 :::